Overdrafting: Accelerated decline in subterranean reservoirs

 According to a 2013 report by research hydrologist Leonard F. Konikow at the United States Geological Survey (USGS), the depletion of the Ogallala Aquifer between 2001–2008 is about 32% of the cumulative depletion during the entire 20th century.
 In the United States, the biggest users of water from aquifers include agricultural irrigation, and oil and coal extraction.
 According to Konikow, "Cumulative total groundwater depletion in the United States accelerated in the late 1940s and continued at an almost steady linear rate through the end of the century.
-In addition to widely recognized environmental consequences, groundwater depletion also adversely impacts the long-term sustainability of groundwater supplies to help meet the Nation’s water needs."
+In addition to widely recognized environmental consequences, groundwater depletion also adversely impacts the long-term sustainability of groundwater supplies to help meet the Nation's water needs."

 As reported by another USGS study of withdrawals from 66 major US aquifers, the three greatest uses of water extracted from aquifers were irrigation (68%), public water supply (19%), and "self-supplied industrial" (4%).
 The remaining 8% of groundwater withdrawals were for "self-supplied domestic, aquaculture, livestock, mining, and thermoelectric power uses."

 Environmental impacts

+Groundwater extraction for use in water supplies lowers the overall water table, the level that groundwater sits at in an area.
+The lowering water table can diminish streamflow and reduce water level in other water bodies such as wetlands and lakes.
+In Karst systems, large-scale groundwater withdrawal can lead to sinkholes or groundwater-related subsidence.
+The overdrafting leads to the pressure in limestone containments to become unstable and sediments to collapse, creating a sinkhole.
+Overdrafting in coastal regions can lead to the reduction of water pressure in an aquifer, allowing saltwater intrusion.
+If saltwater contaminates a freshwater aquifer, that aquifer can no longer be used as a reliable source of freshwater for settlements and cities.
+Artificial recharge may return fresh water pressure to halt saltwater intrusion.
+However, this method can be economically inefficient and unavailable due to the high cost of the process.

+When aquifers or groundwater wells experience overdraft, chemical concentrations in the water may change.
+Chemicals such as calcium, magnesium, sodium, carbonate, bicarbonate, chloride, and sulfate can be found in groundwater sources.
+Changes to water quality as a result of overdrafting may make it unsafe for human consumption; rendering the groundwater sources unusable as a source of drinking water.

+Overdrafting can also affect organisms living within groundwater aquifers known as stygobionts Loss of habitat for these creatures through overdrafting has reduced biodiversity in certain areas.